eramdam/WallbaseDirectDownloader/README.md

 Changelog
 ==========================

+V0.0.6.2
+- Now the extension works if you disable the lazy-loading in Wallbase's preferences.

+V0.0.6
+- The extension is now handling correctly wallpapers in PNG format thanks to super-awesome XMLHttpRequests !
+Yay for technology !

+V0.0.5.1
+- Fixed a bug introduced by the multiple thumbnail sizes feature

 V0.0.5 :
 - Added the support of the multiple thumbnails format of Wallbase and fixed the url accordingly